fatebreaker/fatebreaker.github.io/index.md

 I'm currently a Computer Science PhD student at the University of Massachusetts Amherst, where I research Natural Language Processing.
 Previously, I worked as an AI resident at VinAI Research Vietnam.
 I obtained my B.S. degree in Computer Science from Hanoi University of Science and Technology.
 My primary research interest is enabling LLMs to understand, generate, and reason about human language to enhance their ability to perform complex cognitive and language-related tasks.
-Recently, I have expanded my work to advanced topics such as Preference-based Learning, Retrieval-Augmented Generation (RAG), and Test Time Computing, with a particular emphasis on improving the reasoning capabilities, factual accuracy, and efficiency of language models in both general and domain-specific applications.
+Recently, I have expanded my work to advanced topics such as Reinforcement Learning and Test Time Computing, with a particular emphasis on improving the reasoning capabilities, factual accuracy, and efficiency of language models in both general and domain-specific applications.
 ---

 # Biography